TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 5 - Network Metrics/2.5.2-sddc-network-monitoring/_index.md

 Yes, they map to North-South traffic and South-North traffic.
 An end user requesting data from a web server would be South to North, while the web server response would be North to South.

-“Wait!” you might say.
+"Wait!" you might say.
 There should only 4 lines.
 Why do we have 8 lines?

 Can you figure it out from the following diagram?